What is the MODE.SNGL Function?

 We get the result below:

-Remember in the MODE.SNGL function, if there are 2 or more most frequently occurring values in the supplied data, then it will return the lowest of the values.
+Remember in the MODE.SNGL function, if there are two or more most frequently occurring values in the supplied data, then it will return the lowest of the values.

 - #N/A! error – Occurs when there are no duplicates in the values provided.